The permanent exhibition on John Amos Comenius has two parts that are incorporated into one circuit.

 First part, On the Stage of the World.
 John Amos Comenius and His Times, was opened in 2022.

 The second part, School by Play, was redeveloped in 2017.

-1) John Amos Comenius and His Contributions to Human Civilization
+1) On the Stage of the World.
+John Amos Comenius and His Times

 2) School by Play - the Old School and the Informatorium

 The School by Play exhibition is partly based on the contrast between the old and the new school.
 When observing Comenius′ principles of pedagogy and didactics thoroughly, we will come to the conclusion that the two schools are identical.
 A row of desks dating from the 2nd half of the 19th and the 1st half of the 20th centuries stands in the middle of an old classroom.
 Both sides of the classroom are lined with teaching aids used in different fields of science between the 1930s and 1950s.

 The new classroom is often used for programmes for children, they can learn about biology, history of the region or the physics of Comenius′s time.
 The multifunctional hall called Informatorium (the name is derived from Comenius′ concept of lecturing, instructing or giving advice), above all, is used to present the educational programmes.
 Their content is based on the support of independent and active approach of the child visitor to acquisition of knowledge and development of thinking.